 Should Your Child See a Doctor?

-- Injuries to leg
+- Injuries to the leg (hip to foot)

 - Injuries to a bone, muscle, joint or ligament